telefonicaid/fiware-livedemoapp/README.md

     * 04_setTechnicians.sh, creates and sets technicians information.
 It requires four arguments: the phone numbers to use for the technicians.
     * 05_vansInit.sh, create the four van entities.
 It can be also used to reset vans to their initial positions
-    * 06_subscribeNgsi2Cosmos.sh, subscribe the ngsi2cosmos callback for notifications
+    * 06_subscribeCygnus.sh, subscribe the Cygnus callback for notifications
     * 07_subscribeFederatedCB-sensors.sh, subscribe a federated CB (orion2 in the file) to sensor notifications
     * 08_subscribeFederatedCB-vans.sh, subscribe a federated CB (orion2 in the file) to van notifications
     * 09_subscribeFederatedCB-issues.sh, subscribe a federated CB (orion2 in the file) to issue notifications